RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 # Workshop

-Let's get started with a couple of tools that are widely used in the industry.
+Let's get started by choosing one of the 12 D&AD briefs and leaning how to deconstuct or break down the brief.

 ### GitHub